Erimelowo/OpenVR-Dynamic-Resolution/README.md

 ## Building from source

+[For the time being, we only support Windows](https://github.com/Louka3000/OpenVR-Dynamic-Resolution/issues/8).
 We assume that you have a recent Visual Studio (2022), Git and CMake.

 ```
 git clone --recursive https://github.com/Louka3000/OpenVR-Dynamic-Resolution.git